orix-software/orix-software.github.io/docs/user_manual/quickstart.md

 ## Hardware limits

-The usb controler manage FAT32 only.
-Sdcard and usb key must be formatted with FAT32 filesystem.
+The usb controler manages FAT32 only.
+Sdcard and usb key must be a FAT32 filesystem.
 If you want to use pi zero gadget trick, you need to do a mkfs to FAT32 file system.

-All tests had been done with *samsung evo* sdcard and sandisk usb key.
-A lot of sdcard works, and some incompatibility could be find.
+All tests had been done with *samsung evo* sdcard and sandisk usb key (Others sdcard works).

 Sdcard controler and usb key controler can work with 32GB storage.
-But it can handle 64 GB sdcard (tested).
-It can handle larger sdcard/usb key reader, but only 32 and 64 GB devices was used.
+It can handle larger sdcard/usb key reader, but only 32 and 64 GB devices was tested.

 ## Information about joysticks part

+The joystick pinout is atari pinout (standard DB9 joystick).

 The left port has only 1 button.
 The right port has 3 buttons.

-The joystick pinout is atari pinout.
-You can use standard DB9 joystick.
-You can also plug « TOM2 » hardware (not provided), it can connect a usb mouse or usb joypad (wireless) to theses ports.
+It's also possible to plug « TOM2 » hardware (not provided), it can connect a usb mouse or usb joypad (wireless) to theses ports.
 For example, logitech joypad F710 (wireless)  works with TOM2.

-Please note that TOM2 can only handle 2 buttons.
+TOM2 can only handle 2 buttons.
 It means that the third button can’t work with TOM2 connected.

 ![Image](img/joy_pinout.png)

 ## First boot : Initialize the storage

 When the card is sent, kernel is built with a default storage.
-In order to know which device is the default one, you can type « mount ».
+In order to know which device is the default one, "mount" command can display which device is mount.

 ![Image](img/default_storage.png)

-You can only use one device at the same time, but you can swap easily theses devices from command line.
+One device can be used at the same time, but can be swap with "twil" command.

-If you see « sdcard », then sdcard will be read by default.
+If "sdcard" is displayed, it means sdcard will be read by default.
 You can change it, with a command : « twil -u », it will switch to usbdrive.
 If you want to have usb drive by default, you can program kernel with the tool « orixcfg ».
 See Orixcfg section.

-Now, if you know which device you will use by default, you can install all software on it.

 Plug the device on your PC (sdcard or usb key).
-If you have a pi zero w, you can do this with drag and drop solution from the PC.
+If  a pi zero w is used, drag and drop can be done from the PC.

 Download "sdcard.tgz" from this : [http://repo.orix.oric.org/dists/official/tgz/6502/](http://repo.orix.oric.org/dists/official/tgz/6502/)